LOOSE-LIPS/loose-lips-2.0/src/routes/blog/shards-find-sound-erased-tapes/index.md

   Find Sound is the debut album from Shards, a London-based vocal group led by singer, composer and producer Kieran Brunt.
-After a collaboration with Terry Riley in 2016, Brunt was asked by the Barbican to form a choral group for Nils Frahm&rsquo;s Possibly Colliding Festival.
+After a collaboration with Terry Riley in 2016, Brunt was asked by the Barbican to form a choral group for Nils Frahm’s Possibly Colliding Festival.
 This led to an invitation to collaborate on vocal arrangements [...]Read More...
 published: true
 tags: release-review
 featured: false